vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 **Add deploy stage:**

 - Deployment provider: Select **Amazon ECS** - *This is the mechanism we're choosing to deploy with.
 CodePipeline also supports several other deployment options, but we're using ECS directly in this case.*
 - Cluster Name: Select your ECS Cluster.
-In my case, **Cluster-mythical-mysfits-devsecops** - *This is the cluster that CodePipeline will deploy into.*
+In my case, **Cluster-mysfits** - *This is the cluster that CodePipeline will deploy into.*
-- Service Name: Enter `CFNStackName-Mythical-like-service` - *Name the CloudFormation stack that you're going to create/update*
+- *Service Name: Enter `Mysfits-like-service` - Choose from the service name under that cluster*
 - Image definitions file - *optional*: Enter `imagedefinitions.json` - *This is the file we created within the buildspec_prod.yml file earlier*

 ![CodePipeline ECS](images/cp-deploy-step.png)